jd1378/ultimate-table/docs/example-one/index.md

 # Example

-Full example using the component:
+an example of bordered style of the table:

 ```vue live resizable
 <template>